github/docs/content/rest/reference/enterprise-admin.md

 ---
 title: GitHub Enterprise administration
-intro: 'The enterprise endpoint provides various services to list and update the logs as well as administer the GitHub Actions in an enterprise.'
+intro: 'You can use these endpoints to administer your enterprise.
+Among the tasks you can perform with this API are many relating to GitHub Actions.'
 allowTitleToDifferFromFilename: true
 redirect_from:
   - /v3/enterprise-admin